1951 eruption of Mount Lamington: Scientific study and monitoring

 As far as 3 km from the crater, some areas of rainforest were charred.
 In the areas where charring occurred, the pyroclastic flow was extremely dense.
 This allowed the flows to retain its extreme temperatures and cause severe scraping in the ground.
-Hundreds at Higaturu were killed by the heat of the pyroclastic flows.
+Hundreds died at Higaturu from the heat of the pyroclastic flows.
 However, the temperatures were not sufficient for wood to combust and thermally decompose.
 In one house at Higaturu, a cotton reel and drive belt from a sewing machine remained unaffected.
 In another house, a plastic lampshade melted and collapsed.
-Two unburnt violins were also found at a residence.
-Tony Taylor analyzed penicillin discovered at a hospital and determined that the area experienced temperatures of up to 200 °C for a period of 1.5–2 minutes.
+Two unburnt violins were also found inside a residence.
+Penicillin found in a hospital were analyzed and showed that temperatures rose to 200 °C for a period of 1.5–2 minutes.

 Only one house remained intact at Higaturu; the rest were obliterated, leaving only the floors intact.
-A previously straight steel pole on the hospital was severely bent in two places, and one side of it was eroded by the dense cloud.
+A previously straight steel pole on the hospital was severely bent in two places, and one side was eroded by the dense cloud.
 The discovery of a jeep hanging on the remains of a tree suggested vortices formed within the dense flow.
-Debris were picked up and flung into structures, causing damage.
-Tony Taylor concluded that winds inside the flow reached 75 km per hour.
+Debris were picked up and flung into structures.
+Taylor concluded that winds inside the flow reached 75 km per hour.